xlsson/pattern-admin/README.md

 # E-scooter admin interface
 (Part of a student project for the course Pattern at Blekinge Institute of Technology, BTH)

 The admin interface is a tool for administrators to do administrative tasks and get an overview of the active system.
-Administrators can switch between showing data and perform tasks for the system as a whole, or for a specific city.
+Administrators can perform tasks and show data, either for all cities in the system, or for a specific city.
 Data is fetched from, and sent to, the [server](https://github.com/wadholm/pattern-backend) using a REST API.

 ## Installation

-To run the app on your local system, you need the following:
+To run the app on your local system, you will need the following:

-This [server](https://github.com/wadholm/pattern-backend) running on `http://localhost:1337` (default).
+This [server](https://github.com/wadholm/pattern-backend) running on the server and port that you specify in the config-file (see below).
 You need to register as an admin, and use those login details to log in to the admin interface.

-Your system needs git, npm, node.js.
+Your system needs git, npm and node.js.

 To install: